mihir-m-gandhi/Adaptive-Traffic-Signal-Timer/readme.md

 * Traffic congestion is becoming one of the critical issues with the increasing population and automobiles in cities.
 Traffic jams not only cause extra delay and stress for the drivers but also increase fuel consumption and air pollution.

-* According to the [TomTom traffic index](https://www.tomtom.com/en_gb/traffic-index/ranking/), 3 of the top 10 countries facing the most traffic congestion are in India viz.
+* According to the [TomTom Traffic Index](https://www.tomtom.com/en_gb/traffic-index/ranking/), 3 of the top 10 countries facing the most traffic congestion are in India viz.
 Mumbai, Bengaluru, and New Delhi.
 People are compelled to spend hours stuck in traffic jams, wasting away their precious time commuting.
 Current traffic light controllers use a fixed timer and do not adapt according to the real-time traffic on the road.

 * In an attempt to reduce traffic congestion, we developed an improved traffic management system in the form of a Computer Vision-based traffic light controller that can autonomously adapt to the traffic situation at the traffic signal.